markt-de/puppet-galera/README.md

 Furthermore the bootstrap functionality may be considered harmful.
 A better approach is currently being discussed and will be included in a future release ([GH-116](https://github.com/fraenki/puppet-galera/issues/116)).

+RedHat family 8 users please note that that currently codership and percona do not have el8 repos so mariadb is the only supported vendor_type for el8.

 ## Development

 ### Contributing